-Capacity Limitations – While all modes of transportation are finding it tough to reach their final destinations on time, especially in certain geographical areas, shippers will have a more difficult time finding carriers with the capacity to move even their typical freight volumes.
-The more trucks that are stuck on the roads, filled with undelivered freight, means fewer trucks that are available to be picking up at your dock doors.
+While all modes of transportation are finding it tough to reach their final destinations on time, especially in certain geographical areas, shippers will have a more difficult time finding carriers with the capacity to move even their typical freight volumes.
+The more trucks stuck on the roads, filled with undelivered freight, means fewer trucks available for loading up at your dock doors.

-Inbound Delays – These challenges are also going to affect your inbound transportation and shipments.
-Products coming from areas affected by weather severities could be delayed due to lane delays, facility shutdowns or power outages, in addition to the already prevalent capacity constraints.
+These challenges are also going to affect your inbound transportation and shipments.
+Products coming from areas affected by weather severities could be delayed due to plane delays, facility shutdowns, or power outages, in addition to the already prevalent capacity constraints.

 Planning for the Storm Ahead

 While the problematic weather is inevitable, there are still ways you can plan ahead for these setbacks.
 In these situations, timing is critical when looking at your strategy.
 Start looking to reorganize and reprioritize your freight flows and customer requirements as needed to adapt to the market.

 - Are there consolidation opportunities that you wouldn’t normally have to use?

 - Can you restructure your freight to take advantage of multi-modal opportunities to secure more capacity?

 - Consider a link between your inbound and outbound.
 Are there inbound carriers that could sub in to handle some of your outbound loads?